Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Breadcrumb/README.md

 # Overview

-The `Breadcrumb` component extends the functionality of the Ant Design Breadcrumb component by providing support for type safety and additional customization options.
-It allows for the rendering of breadcrumb items with stricter type checks compared to the standard Ant Design component.
+The `Breadcrumb` component extends the functionality of the Ant Design Breadcrumb component.
+It allows for the rendering of breadcrumb items with stricter type checks compared to the standard Ant Design Breadcrumb component.

 # Props